gabrielpalassi/FinancialMarketPython/README.md

   - Description: Optimize a portfolio of stocks using the Markowitz model.
   - Usage: `python markowitz-optimization.py`.

-### Max Drawdown Calculator
+### Drawdown Calculator
-  - Description: Calculate the maximum drawdown of a portfolio or assets.
+  - Description: Calculate the drawdown of a portfolio or assets.
-  - Usage: `python max-drawdown.py`
+  - Usage: `python drawdown.py`

 ### Monthly Backtests
   - Description: Perform backtests of trading strategies on a monthly basis.